nburroni/vis-project-3/README.md

 ##### Supplemental Points of Interest Data
 We used Google Maps API to perform search based on terms such as "attractions", "catholic churches", "jewish temples" and "malls", which provided us with the results shown with markers.

+#### Interesting Results Found
+* The zones where the Disney parks are located have the most amount of inbound trips
+* High-level travel patterns look very similar between days; zones tend to maintain the amount of inbound trips they have
+* Zones containing malls usually see an increase in inbound trips during weekends

 ### The Visualization
 ![Dashboard](samples/general1.png)